carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** References need to be evolved.

 Common types that we expect to be used universally will be provided for every file, including `Int` and `Bool`.
-These will likely be defined in a `Carbon` package, and be treated as if always imported and aliased by every file.
+These will likely be defined in a special "prelude" package which is treated as if always imported and aliased by every file.

 ### Expressions